A very special thank you to our Open Source Summit 2021 Program Committee!

 Frank Rowand ELC Chair & Senior Software Engineer, Sony

-Marta Rybczynska has a network security background and 15 years of experience in embedded development.
+Marta Rybczynska has network security background, 20 years of experience in Open Source including 15 years in embedded development.
 She has been working with embedded operating systems like Linux and various real-time ones, system libraries and frameworks up to user interfaces.
 Her specialties are architecture-specific parts of the Linux kernel.
-In the past, Marta has served as Vice-President and treasurer for KDE e.V.
-She is the founder of Syslinbit, an Open Source focused company.
-Apart from that, she is involved in various Open Source projects.
-She is also contributing kernel-related guest articles for LWN.net.
-In addition to technical work, she is a public speaking trainer.
-She has experience with presentations on both scientific and free software conferences, including LinuxCon, Open Source Summit, Embedded Linux Conference, Akademy and FOSDEM.
+In the past, Marta served as Vice-President and treasurer for KDE e.V.
+She has been involved in various Open Source projects, and also contributing kernel-related guest articles for LWN.net.
+In 2021, she founded Syslinbit, an Open Source consulting company.
+She has experience with presentations on both scientific and free software conferences, including LinuxCon, Open Source Summit, Embedded Linux Conference, Akademy, FOSDEM and FOSS-north.

 Helen Fornazie Co-founder & CTO, Mundo Recicladores and Tech Consultant

-Yoshitake Kobayashi is the Senior Manager of The Open Source Technology Department at Toshiba Corporation.
-The team provides a Linux based system and related technologies such as Database and Web application frameworks for various Toshiba products.
+Yoshitake Kobayashi is the General Manager of Advanced Software Technology Office at Toshiba Corporation.
+A part of his team provides a Linux distribution for various Toshiba products.
 His research interests include operating systems, distributed systems, and dynamically reconfigurable systems.
-Additionally, he is the Chair of the Technical Steering Committee for the Civil Infrastructure Platform.
+Additionally, he is the Chair of the Technical Steering Committee for the Civil Infrastructure Platform Project, hosted by The Linux Foundation.

 Kate Stewart is a Senior Director of Strategic Programs, responsible for the Open Compliance programs encompassing the SPDX, FOSSology, OpenChain, and other compliance-related projects.
 Kate was one of the founders of SPDX, and is currently the specification lead.
 Since joining The Linux Foundation, she has also launched Real-Time Linux and Zephyr Project.